mertural/ChatGPT2GoogleSheets/README.md

-# ChatGPTapi2GoogleSheets
+# ChatGPT2GoogleSheets
-Easily use ChatGPTapi in Google Spreadsheet
+Easily use ChatGPT API in Google Spreadsheet

 You can use ChatGPT via new ChatGPT API (https://openai.com/blog/introducing-chatgpt-and-whisper-apis) on spreadsheet. with =ai(message")